-Lithium Ion batteries are becoming ever more popular in today’s power tool world.
+Lithium Ion batteries are the newest batteries to hit the market.
+In fact, all power tool manufacturers have left older battery technology and moved to Lithium-Ion batteries.
 We get a lot of questions each month about this battery technology:

 - How reliable are these batteries

 - What are the downsides to these batteries

 - Is it true Lithium Ion batteries burst into flames